lj-valencia/cayman-blog-old-site/about.md

 # About me
 I graduated with a Bachelor of Arts (Honors) with a major in Economics and a minor in Political Science at the University of Alberta.
 My research interests focus on political economy, macroeconomics, and applied data science.

-Shortly after graduating at the University of Alberta, I joined [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) as a Junior Economist where
+Shortly after graduating at the University of Alberta, I joined [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) as a Junior Economist.
-I apply economics and data science in helping develop evidence-driven public policy.

 ## Programming
 I am an avid programmer.
 I write code in Python, R, MATLAB, and LaTeX.
 I have some knowledge and training in STATA as well.
 In my free time, I work on various coding projects as a hobby.
 My projects vary from economic modelling to various data science applications in R and Python.
 Some of my completed projects are posted on my GitHub page.